- Bicycle hand signals are part of California law for bicycling

 Bicycle hand signals are not the product of an overprotective parent or a cycling enthusiast.
 They date to the era of the first automobiles.
-Before electronic turn signals began appearing on cars in the United States in the 1940s, drivers needed some way to communicate to other drivers that they were turning left or right.
+Before electronic turn signals, blinkers, and brake lights began appearing on cars in the United States in the 1940s, motorists needed some way to communicate to other drivers that they were turning left or right.

-Those same signals remain in use for bicyclists today, but they’re not merely a quaint reminder of the past — they’re law.
-Bicyclists in California have largely the same rights and responsibilities as an automobile driver, including signaling.
+Those same signals remain in use for bicyclists today, but they're not merely a quaint reminder of the past or unwritten rules of the road — they're part of the state traffic laws.
+Bicyclists in California have largely the same rights and responsibilities as automobile drivers, including signaling.
 More importantly, those signals can help protect a cyclist who will always lose out in a collision with a car.
 A study from the Governors Highway Safety Association revealed that California led the nation with 338 bicycle fatalities in collisions with motor vehicles between 2010-12.

 The three basic signals are the same ones most will remember from first learning to ride a bike:

 - Left turn: left arm extended straight out to the left side

 - Right turn: left arm extended and bent upward at a 90-degree angle

 - Braking: left arm extended and bent downward at a 90-degree angle